 A NEW BORN HUMAN BABY merges and amalgamates human qualities of higher order.
 They were thoughtfully designed by a Mastermind.
 Like ingredients of a cocktail, the wonderful qualities are meant to develop to their full potential.
-However, the human qualities of a higher order are likely to get severely corroded if parents fail presenting their baby with valid examples on how to preserve human qualities of a higher order.
+Sadly, they are likely to get severely corroded if parents fail presenting their baby with valid examples on how to preserve human qualities of a higher order.

 » it is dependent on how parents raise their kids and the environment they do it in.